digitalocean/terraform-provider-digitalocean/website/docs/r/database_replica.html.markdown

 * `id` - The ID of the database replica.
 * `host` - Database replica's hostname.
+* `private_host` - Same as `host`, but only accessible from resources within the account and in the same region.
 * `port` - Network port that the database replica is listening on.
 * `uri` - The full URI for connecting to the database replica.
+* `private_uri` - Same as `uri`, but only accessible from resources within the account and in the same region.
 * `database` - Name of the replica's default database.
 * `user` - Username for the replica's default user.
 * `password` - Password for the replica's default user.